 Early History of the Albertine family

-Another 274 words (20 lines of text) covering the years 1200 and 1281 are included under the topic Early Albertine History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Albertine research.
+Another 89 words (6 lines of text) covering the years 1200 and 1281 are included under the topic Early Albertine History in all our PDF Extended History products and printed products wherever possible.

 Albertine Spelling Variations